muzakkirmd/To-Do-List-Application_Python/README.md

+ Project Title:
- Project Title: To-Do List Application
+ To-Do List Application

+ Overview:
  The To-Do List Application helps users manage tasks by allowing them to add, display, remove, and update tasks.
  Mention that it’s a simple Python command-line project designed to help you practice Python fundamentals such as lists, loops, and functions.